EFR Connect Mobile App

 - RSSI (Received Signal Strength Indicator).

 - Indication whether the advertisement complies with a known beacon format (iBeacon, eddystone or Altbeacon).
+If no beacon format is identified, it will be "Unspecified".

 The device card can be expanded by tapping anywhere on the card other than the Star or the Connect button.
 When tapping on the device card it expands showing the advertisement data details.
 Another tap will collapse it.
 When expanded, each row shows one of the advertisement data types which are part of the advertisement data.